Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Background

+Here, we present a brief overview of WKH and SBQ, and point the reader to~\citet{Huszar2012OptimallyWeightedHI,Chen2010SuperSamples} for further details.
+As mentioned, these algorithms construct a weighted empirical measure by minimizing MMD to the target measure $\pi$.
+Greedy algorithms for constructing approximations of the form (\ref{eq:approxexpectation}) --- including WKH and SBQ --- typically involve two alternating steps: (1) generate a sample $\bx_i$; and then (2) compute the weights $w_j$ across all drawn samples $\{\bx_j\}_{j\leq i}$.
+KH chooses the next sample by minimizing MMD, taking all weights to be uniform, that is, $w_i=\nicefrac{1}{n}$ for $i=1,\dots,n$.
+More precisely, given $n$ samples $\{\bx_i\}_{i=1}^n$, the next sample $\bx_{n+1}^{KH}$ is generated according to

 The SBQ algorithm is slightly more involved.
-It assumes a functional Gaussian Process (GP) prior on $f(\cdot) \sim GP(0,k)$ with the kernel function $k(\cdot,\cdot)$.
-This implies that the approximate evaluation in~\eqref{eq:approxexpectation} is a random variable.
-The sample $\bx_i$ is then chosen as the one that minimizes the posterior variance while the corresponding weights are calculated from the posterior mean of this variable.
-The details~follow.
+Consider imposing a functional Gaussian Process (GP) on $f$ with covariance kernel $k$, that is, $f \sim GP(0,k)$.
+Doing so, the quantities in~\eqref{eq:approxexpectation} become random variables.
+The sample $\bx_i$ is then chosen to minimize posterior variance, while the corresponding weights are calculated from the resulting posterior mean.
+More precisely, suppose $\bx_1,\dots,\bx_n$ are previously drawn samples.
+A standard result in the theory of GPs asserts that the posterior of $f$, conditioned on the evaluations $\{f(\bx_i)\}_{i=1}^n$, has expectation

-Say we have already chosen $n$ points: $\bx_i, i \in [n]$.
-From standard properties of Gaussian processes, the posterior of $f$, given the evaluations $f(\bx_i)$, has the mean function: